Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Experiments

-Note that the \emph{only} difference between our method and \textbf{Everything} is introduction of $\boldsymbol{\omega}$ into~\cref{eq:toe} and all other details (e.g. network architecture, etc.) are exactly the same. ${\boldsymbol{\omega}}$ can be trained based on our algorithm explained in~\cref{sec:drift}.
+Note that the \emph{only} difference between our method and \textbf{Everything} is introduction of $\boldsymbol{\omega}$ into~\cref{eq:toe} and all other details (e.g. network architecture, etc.) are exactly the same. ${\boldsymbol{\omega}}$ can be trained based on our algorithm explained in~\cref{sec:drift} and \cref{alg:train_omega}.
+Important to note that, our method automatically detects shifts in the data without knowing them as a priori.
+This means that our method is able to detect these changes without being given any explicit information about when or where they occur.